SamYoungABK/enet_test/README.md

 # Enet_Test

 ## Basic chat application
 On launch, allows the user to select whether to launch as a server or client.
 Clients can pick a name, and messages they input will be sent to all clients connected to the server.

+## Chat Commands
+/who - Gets a list of connected users on the server

+## To-Do List
+* Create user object.
+* Disconnect users automatically after a certain timeout